FEDIToolbox/FEDI/documentation/source/index.rst

 .. figure:: Focus_FEDI.png

-**Fetal and Neonatal Development Imaging (FEDI)** is an open-source software that provides a suite of command-line tools for processing and analyzing fetal and neonatal MRI data.
+**Fetal and Neonatal Development Imaging (FEDI)** is a free and open-source software that provides a suite of command-line tools for processing and analyzing fetal and neonatal MRI data.

 Key Features